 While not all themes are specific to food and agriculture, advocates can use these topics as prompts to share your stories that are important to your non-agriculture audiences by connecting on things you both care about outside of agriculture.

-For a list of daily topics and themes, including food and agriculture subjects, click here to download a free toolkit created just for you.
+For a list of daily topics and themes, including food and agriculture subjects, click here to download a toolkit created just for you.
 In addition to daily ideas for food and agriculture, the toolkit includes prompts to help you set goals and measure your results for online advocacy efforts.

 Monthly Agriculture Blog Topics for October

 October is a time to celebrate food and drink from German heritage, as well as a moment to raise awareness of important causes such as breast cancer, emotional wellness, and diversity.
 Along with sharing your stories about events and tasks happening on the farm or ranch this month, you can join conversations about non-agriculture topics with your audience.

 Use these themes as prompts and conversations starters for your advocacy efforts and agriculture blog topics throughout the month of October.

 - Adopt a Shelter Dog Month – Has your family adopted a shelter pet?
 This month, take an opportunity to share the story of your adoption with other pet owners.
 The month-long theme kicks off with National Black Dog Day (1).

 - Breast Cancer Awareness Month – October is often known as a month to wear pink in honor of breast cancer awareness and the stories of families impacted.
 Several events take place throughout the month, including National Metastatic Breast Cancer Awareness Day (13) and National Mammography Day (15).

 - Co-op Month – Join the conversations with supporters of cooperatives of all types by sharing how co-ops are part of rural communities and agriculture.